willdphan/frozen-lake/README.md

 The agent can navigate left, right, up, and down, and the episode ends when the agent reaches the goal or falls in a hole.
 It receives a reward of one if it reaches the goal, and zero otherwise.

-## Steps to Frozen Lake Q-Learning:

-1. Install Libraries

-2. Create the Environment

-3. Create the Q-table

-4. Initialize Q-learning Parameters

-5. Build the Q-learning Algorithm

-6. Examine the Rewards

-7. Interpret Training Results

-8. Build the Q-learning Interface

 [Code](Frozen_Lake_Q_Learning.ipynb)

 ## License